United Nations, United States, and Gaza

 Reagan’s speeches to the U.N.
 40 years ago were so excellent that you

-quoted Russian Andrei Sakarov: “I am convinced that international confidence,
+Reagan quoted Russian Andrei Sakarov: “I am convinced that international

-mutual understanding, disarmament, and security are inconceivable without… freedom
+confidence, mutual understanding, disarmament, and security are inconceivable

-belittle them, and find some group to hate or fear.
-His speech to the U.N. in
+them, and find some group to hate or fear.
+His speech to the U.N. in September

-September was pathetic and embarrassing, especially when compared to Reagan.
-This
+was pathetic and embarrassing, especially when compared to Reagan’s.
+This week

-week the American president ended trade talks with Canada and increased their
+the American president ended trade talks with Canada and increased their tariff

-tariff rate by 10% because Ontario dared to advertise that Reagan said that
+rate by 10% because Ontario dared to advertise Reagan’s speech saying that

 tariffs usually are a bad idea.
 If any foreign leader criticizes any of Trump’s

-Chuck Schumer, the current leader of the Democrats, asked Israel to do better, Trump
+when Chuck Schumer, the current leader of the Democrats, asked Israel to do

-time listening to the current American president because his words do not help
+my time listening to the current American president because his words do not

-them from Hamas.
-Communists previously separated themselves from democracy with
+Communists previously separated themselves from democracy with a much longer

-a much longer wall, but Europe is a much nicer place without that wall.
-In
+wall, but since 1989 Europe is a much nicer place without that wall.
+In church

-church we used to sing a song “Joshua fought the battle of Jericho,
+we sang a song “Joshua fought the battle of Jericho,

 and the walls came tumbling down” to remind us how Israel got started

-the battle of Gaza, and the houses came tumbling down.”
-I prefer tearing down
+fought the battle of Gaza, and the houses came tumbling down.”
+We should prefer

-the walls that trap people instead of bombing or launching rockets and missiles
+tearing down the walls that trap people instead of bombing or launching rockets

 The U.S. was founded with a goal to give all men equal